 As the summer heats up, your air conditioner is going to start working overtime to keep you and your family comfortable.
 If you turn on the A/C and only feel warm air coming out, what do you do?
-AC repair in Fredericksburg recommends trying a few things before you call for repair.
+AC repair in Fredericksburg recommends trying a few things before you call for a repair.

 Things to Try First